TokyoTreat Review July 2020

-TokyoTreat is a monthly subscription box that brings a huge box of yummy Japanese snacks straight to your doorstep.
+TokyoTreat is a monthly subscription box filled to the brim with yummy Japanese snacks.
 Each month you’ll receive popular snacks including candy, chips, crackers, and more!
-They kindly sent me the Premium box to review.
+Japan’s postal service stopped shipping to international countries for several months due to COVID-19, but they recently opened back up!
+I was kindly sent the July Premium box to review.
 So lets dig in!

-Box Details: TokyoTreat specially curates their monthly snack boxes with a mix of popular out-of-this-world treats and traditional flavors.
+Box Details: TokyoTreat specially curates their monthly snack boxes with a mix of popular out-of-this-world treats as well as traditional flavors.
 Subscriptions come in two sizes: Premium and Classic.

 Premium: 17 full-size items.
-(Includes extra items not included in Classic: 1 Japanese drink, 1 additional Japanese snack, 1 Party Pack, 1 additional Dagashi, and 1 Anime Snack)
+(Extra items not included in Classic: 1 Japanese drink, 1 additional Japanese snack, 1 Party Pack, 1 additional Dagashi, and 1 Anime Snack)

 - Monthly: $35/month